lukaslueg/macro_railroad_ext/README.md

 To modify and build the extension locally:

 * Install the `wasm-pack` binary from `crates.io`.
-* The package in `wasm_src` can be executed via `wasm-pack build -t no-modules` to build destination wasm package.
+* The package in `wasm_src` can be executed via `wasm-pack build -t no-modules` to build destination wasm package, although the `Makefile` usually takes care of that.
 * `make test` executes the integration tests; Chrome is required.
 * `make screenshots` takes a couple of screenshots on common pages for visual inspection; Chrome is required.
+* `make playground` builds the extension from source and starts a blank-profile Chrome with the extension loaded; press ctrl+c to quit.
 * `make packed.zip` builds the extension's compressed archive, which can be loaded into a browser as a temporary extension.
 * Go to "about:debugging" (Firefox) or "chrome://extensions" (Chrome) and use "Load temporary Add-on"/"Load local extension" with `manifest.json`/`packed.zip` to load the extension.